 Scheduling - A live hearing must be scheduled no earlier than ten (10) days after issuance of the Final Investigation Report.
 Written notice of the date, time, location, participants and purpose for the hearing will be provided to the parties.
 The parties must notify the Title IX/EO Coordinator if any other witnesses will be presented so they can be notified of the hearing.
+Written notice of the date, time, location, participants and purpose for the hearing will be provided to and purpose for the hearing will be presented so they can be notified of the hearing.
 Written notice of the date, time, location, participants and purpose for the hearing will be provided to all individuals who are invited or expected to participate allowing them reasonably sufficient time to prepare.